5 Questions to Ask Your Physician at an Annual Physical Exam

 Are there any annual screenings I am due for?

-There are various health screenings that every adult should complete, depending on age and gender.
+There are screenings that every adult should complete, depending on age and gender.
 Screenings are medical tests that check for diseases and health conditions to help prevent more serious conditions from developing, or catching them before they become a problem for your health.

 How can I get my test results?